Are You LIT Enough for These Millennial Home Trends?

 Interior firm: Home Philosophy

 Step aside pink.
 Bold colours, such as emerald green and navy blue, are now the trending colours – and there’s a simple reason why they are popping up in today’s homes faster than you can say “bling”: their flexibility.

 Capable of conveying sophistication through their richness and edgy statement charm, these hues are the perfect choice of colour for any stylish home, whether they are being used as room accents or serving as the perfect foils to simple, minimalist white walls.

 Credit: House of Chais

-Having some form of greenery indoors (no, not the paint kind) is another common thread that ties millennial homes together, and it has everything to do with the near-effortless, natural feel that plants bring to any interior.
+Having some form of greenery indoors is another common thread that ties millennial homes together, and it has everything to do with the near-effortless, natural feel that plants bring to any interior.

-If you aren’t keen on having a particular shade of green plastered onto your walls for the long run, just get a pot of succulents for your home.
+If you aren’t keen on having a particular shade of green plastered onto your walls for the long run, consider hardier houseplants for your home (click here for our guide).
 Plus, they don’t demand much attention either; water them once a week and you’ll have a beautiful subject for all those Instagram moments.

 5. DIY elements

 Millennials are less hands-on than previous generations – true or false?
 (We’re leaning towards the latter, no surprise here.)

 While no one is building their house brick-by-brick, there’s proof that DIY projects are getting popular in millennial homes: just take a look on Pinterest, or check out our story on how one lecturer styled his 3-room flat with self-made dividers, murals and Japanese paper screen doors.